AmethystUI/AmethystUI/README.md

 2. Open a terminal and run the command that matches your system.
 - MacOS / Linux SSH: `git clone git@github.com:AmethystUI/AmethystUI.git amethystui/ && cd amethystui/`
 - Windows SSH: `git clone git@github.com:AmethystUI/AmethystUI.git amethystui\ && cd amethystui\`
+3. Run `git remote -v` to make sure the origin is set correctly
-3. Run `git pull origin` to update everything from Git
+4. Run `git pull origin` to update everything from Git
-4. Run `yarn install` to install the necessary packages
+5. Run `yarn install` to install the necessary packages

 The `amethystui/` folder will now be your working directory, and we recommend creating a VSCode project with `amethystui/` as the root folder.